When it comes to effective advocacy, there is no substitute for courtroom experience.

 We are focused, driven advocates for justice, dedicated to hard work, preparation, and zealous courtroom advocacy.

-We also have a law office in Rock Hill SC.
 Attorney Chris Beddow is licensed both in South Carolina and North Carolina.
 Bill Powers is licensed only in the State of North Carolina and therefore limits his representation to legal matters in NC.Guarding Your Legal Rights

 We are determined to ensure that the legal rights of our clients are protected when they face criminal charges for: